dexter-chandler/raves-and-revolts/README.md

   <section>
   <h2>The Legal Stuff</h2>
   <p>Portions of the materials are the copyrights and trademarks of Paradox Interactive AB, and are used with permission.
 All rights reserved.
-For more information please visit worldofdarkness.com.
+For more information please visit worldofdarkness.com.</p>
-  All content written by us that appears both on the website and in documentation is unofficial World of Darkness material.
+  <p>All content written by us that appears both on the website and in documentation is unofficial World of Darkness material.
   </p>
  </section>